-A family’s equilibrium is tested by the unpredictable nature of a severely autistic teenage son in Deanna Jent’s drama Falling, which has returned to its place of birth — Mustard Seed Theatre in St. Louis — for a revival to May 4 following an Off-Broadway run and resident productions in Los Angeles and Metro Detroit.
+A family’s equilibrium is tested by the unpredictable nature of a teenage son with severe autism in Deanna Jent’s drama Falling, which has returned to its place of birth — Mustard Seed Theatre in St. Louis — for a revival continuing to May 4, 2014, following an Off-Broadway run and resident productions in Los Angeles and Metro Detroit.

 You know the old saying “write what you know”?
-Playwright Jent knows the territory of autism — her son, Andy, similarly falls on the developmental disorder’s spectrum.
+Playwright Jent, Mustard Seed’s artistic director, knows the territory of autism — her son, Andy, similarly falls on the spectrum.

 “The play is not really about autism,” Jent explains.
 “It’s about loving someone who is hard to love…”